In the 2022/2023 Academic Year we will have two events:

 If you do not wish to attend the event and instead only have your projects listed in the Project Marketplace, this is possible and it is free.
 Please note that these projects still need to be approved by the Thesis Coordinators in order to be listed.

-The AI Thesis Fair takes place on Thursday, 7 October 2021.
-Registration is now closed.
+The AI Thesis Fair takes place on Thursday, 6 October 2022.
+Registration is open.

-The Thesis Fair takes place on Thursday, 11 November 2021.
-Registration for this event will open soon.
+The Thesis Fair takes place on Thursday, 3 November 2022.
+Registration for this event is now open.

-- You will receive your personalised speeddate schedules, along with the students’ full names, no later than Friday, 1 October.
-Once you have your schedules, you can look up the students on LinkedIn and Github in preparation for your speeddates.
+- You will receive your personalised speeddate schedules, along with the students’ full names, no later than Thursday, 29 September.
+Once you have your schedules, you can look up the students on our platform, see their CVs, contact information, as well as their websites such as LinkedIn and Github in preparation for your speeddates.

-For a detailed description of the AI Thesis Fair and/or Thesis Fair project requirements, go to ‘Fairs’ on the main menu, hover over either ‘AI Thesis Fair’ or ‘Thesis Fair’, or ‘CV Exchange’ and select the ‘AI Project Requirements‘, ‘Project Requirements‘, or ‘Computational Science Project Requirements’.
+For a detailed description of the AI Thesis Fair and/or Thesis Fair project requirements, go to ‘Fairs’ on the main menu, hover over either ‘AI Thesis Fair’ or ‘Thesis Fair’, or ‘CV Exchange’ and select the ‘AI Project Requirements‘, and ‘Project Requirements‘.

 Please take note of each MSc Program’s thesis requirements and create your project proposal accordingly.
 The projects are reviewed and approved by the individual program Thesis Coordinators.
 Any project that does not adhere to the project requirements will be rejected and you will be required to make any requested adjustments.